syncfusion-content/ej2-angular-docs/ej2-angular/ui-kit/getting-started.md

 ### Step 1: Download and Open the App in Visual Studio Code

-Download the app from the GitHub [link](https://github.com/syncfusion/essential-ui-kit-for-angular), and then open the project folder in Visual Studio Code to start working with it.
+Download the app from the GitHub [link](https://github.com/syncfusion/essential-ui-kit-for-angular), and then open the same in Visual Studio Code to start working with it.

 ![Launching the downloaded app](images/launching-the-downloaded-app.png)